jstitch/MambuPy/docs/source/mambu_rest.rst

 ``idSOMETHING`` is generally (but not always) optional.
-When you do not supply an entity's id to certain Mambu's REST API endpoint results in a request whose response is a list (which as you may recall are converted into the :ref:`iterable-entities`)
+When you do not supply an entity's id to certain Mambu's REST API endpoint results in a request whose response is a list (which as you may recall is converted into the :ref:`iterable-entities`)

 ``kwargs`` usually has the query parameters for the URL.
 This